Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

 * Add an "About" tab...?
-* Write descriptions for all i18n messages
+* Write descriptions for all i18n messages -- Settings stuff
 * More elaborate connection animation?
 * Need higher-res Psiphon logo
 * Need new logo app icon